MapsterMapper/Mapster/README.md

 For type mapping, you can use `OfType` method.

     config.OfType<TSource, TDestination>()
           .Map(dest => dest.FullName,
                src => string.Format("{0} {1}", src.FirstName, src.LastName));

 You can apply setting instance by passing to `Adapt` method.
+(NOTE: please reuse your config instance to prevent recompilation)

     var result = TypeAdapter.Adapt<TDestination>(src, config);